3 Basic Hiring Mistakes Managers Make That Will Kill Team Performance

 Regardless of our professional background or competencies, we are human beings with our values, beliefs, and assumptions about what is true, and how the world should be.
 Each of us has a unique paradigm governing our life.

 When in charge of building our team, a professional team that has to achieve the results our organization needs, we tend to surround ourselves by individuals we are comfortable with, because we all want to build the best environment around us.
 And we think that that environment will be easier to achieve if the people working with, and for, us share most of the same view of the world as we do.

 So we tend to attract to our teams those individuals who resonate with who we are, overlooking many times the need of building a diverse team.
-It’s not unusual to see how people in the same departments naturally gravitate towards the manager’s preferences and behaviors.
+It’s not unusual to see how people in the same department naturally gravitate towards the manager’s preferences and behaviors.

-Eventually, he will build a team who is abrupt, aggressive, impatient, and directive in their approach, not considering ‘good enough’ those individuals who are able to achieve the ‘same of higher’ level of results with a totally different approach.
+Eventually, they will build a team who is abrupt, aggressive, impatient, and directive in their approach, not considering ‘good enough’ those individuals who are able to achieve the ‘same of higher’ level of results with a totally different approach.